Southwater: Southwater Country Park

 Southwater Country Park is a 70-acre site with three lakes and numerous access paths located close to the centre of the village.
 The Park contains a visitor centre with information displays, and also a café, a skate park, and a children's adventure playground, and Southwater Water Sports Centre with facilities for sailing and canoeing.
 The Country Park and the Southwater Area Community Centre both have direct access to the Downs Link footpath/cycleway.

 Over the years the lakes have become home to an abundance of fish and many water fowl.
-Lennoxwood is a fishing lake which has Pike, Perch, Tench, Roach, Chubb and Carp up to 25 lb.
+Lennoxwood is a fishing lake which has pike, perch, tench, roach, chubb and carp up to 25 lb.
 Crucians and eels also live there.
-The park includes a beautiful wildlife area 'The Quarry', which is managed for nature conservation and supports wildlife such as lizards, Kingfisher, Nightingale, Heron, Buzzard, Red kite, Cormorant and various butterflies and dragonflies.
+The park includes a beautiful wildlife area 'The Quarry', which is managed for nature conservation and supports wildlife such as lizards, kingfishers, nightingales, herons, buzzards, red kites, cormorants and various butterflies and dragonflies.
 There used to be a small pond used for pond dipping by groups of local schoolchildren.
 Great Crested Newts were found which are an endangered species.
 The endangered Bee orchid has also been found at the park.

-A pair of breeding Mute swans have lived on the park lakes for many years and they regularly travel between the lakes of the park.
+A pair of breeding mute swans have lived on the park lakes for many years and they regularly travel between the lakes of the park.
 In 2021, the local authority erected a fence around the perimeter of the main lake which restricted the travel of the swans and led to an increased risk to the swans of dog attack when travelling between the lakes.
 This was especially dangerous for any cygnets travelling with the parent swans during spring and summer.
 A local resident, Amanda Botting, set up a petition to have the fence removed which gained 3,300 signatures.
 The petition was handed to the local authority, who recognised the concerns of the residents and installed a new Swan Gate in the fence to provide the swans easier access to and from the main lake in spring 2022.